bayfrontmedia/bones/docs/install/bare.md

 ### Add required environment variables

 The method in which you add environment variables may vary depending on your server setup.
-Typically, this is done by creating a `.env` file at the base path of your project.
+Typically, this is done by creating an `.env` file at the base path of your project.

 The [getEnv](../utilities/app.md#getenv) app utility can be used to retrieve environment variables from this file, and this should typically only be done from within configuration files.